 To deepen students’ understanding of the diversity in cultures by introducing them to traditions other than those that have shaped the modern West, the college requires one course with a focus on the comparative study of civilizations.
 Recent courses include: African History from Earliest Times, Religions in China, South American Archaeology, Interpreting the Chinese Cultural Revolution, South Asia: India and Pakistan, Middle East to 1750 and Islam.

 A Dickinson education, in keeping with the college's origins in the American Revolution, should be distinguished by a willingness to challenge as well as transmit the wisdom of the past, by the depth of questions asked and by the pursuit of new knowledge.
 We are a community of inquiry in every way, always striving for new knowledge and new ways of understanding the world and ourselves.
-Dickinson has a variety of academic programs, including 42 majors, minors and certificate programs, self-developed majors, independent research, internships and Army ROTC.
+Dickinson has a variety of academic programs, including 42 majors, minors and certificate programs, independent research, internships and Army ROTC.
 Programs like Africana, Middle East, women's & gender and Judaic studies provide opportunities for members of the community to engage in active, informed debate of critical issues of self, society and the natural world.

 The Clarke Forum for Contemporary Issues